Meptl/website/_posts/2017-03-12-welcome-to-jekyll.markdown

 It integrates with Sass so my CSS is slightly less verbose than normal CSS.
 But the best part - probably the only part I care about - is I can manage all my pages as a file heirarchy.

-I've spent too long saying wordson a temp blog post.
+I've spent too long saying words on a temp blog post.
 Here's the default post with pronouns changed since I seem to be a stickler for grammar.

 I’ll find this post in my `_posts` directory.